elit3rjmg/GuessGames/README.md

 # GuessGames
-Guessing games by RJ.
+Collection of Guessing games written in python.
-This Game is in development.
-Expect a release soon :)

 # Riddle Game:
   Try to guess the answers of the given riddles.
 You run out of chances, you lose.